seehuhn/go-pdf/demo/fonts/NOTES.md

 The `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names.

-### Multiple Master Type1 Fonts
+### Multiple Master Fonts

-These are fonts which can be modified using one or more parameters (e.g. weight, width, etc.).
-Multiple master Type1 fonts use `MMType1` as the `Subtype` in the font dictionary.
+These are Type1 fonts which can be modified using one or more parameters (weight, width, *etc.*).
+Multiple Master fonts use `MMType1` as the `Subtype` in the font dictionary.

+Multiple Master Fonts are not supported by this library.

 ### CFF Fonts (PDF 1.2)

-These fonts use `Type1` as the `Subtype` in the font dictionary.
+CFF fonts use `Type1` as the `Subtype` in the font dictionary.
 Font data is embedded via the `FontFile3` entry in the font descriptor, and the `Subtype` entry in the font file stream dictionary is `Type1C`.